 Q7.
 How important is website content?

 Q8.
-Why is website content important for SEO?
+Why is website content essential for SEO?

 Q9.
 What is the most important part of a website?